mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 I only capitalise bot names in my list for ease of reading and maintenance, remember its not case-sensitive so will catch any combination like "Bot" "bOt" and "bOT".

-So for those of you who SUCK with Regex this may just be your saviour !!!
+So for those of you who SUCK with Regex my Apache Bad Bot Blocker is your saviour !!!

 ### IT'S CENTRALISED: